duboisph/dotfiles/README.md

 Not everything's automated unfortunately, depending on taste there's a couple of extra steps to do:

-- Install the Dracula theme for Powershell/CMD/WSL via <https://github.com/dracula/powershell>
+- DOwnload and install the Cascadia Code font via <https://github.com/microsoft/cascadia-code>
-  - Or for the new Windows Terminal via <https://github.com/dracula/windows-terminal>
+- Install the Dracula theme for the new Windows Terminal via <https://github.com/dracula/windows-terminal>
 - Initialize Neovim plugins by runnin `nvim` and then executing `:PlugInstall`
 - Install & configure GUI software 😅